 Wait, what is life insurance again?

 Let’s say, for example, that you and your partner recently bought a house.
 You borrowed money to pay for the house and now owe monthly payments on your mortgage.
 When you purchased your mortgage, you probably assumed that both of you would contribute to these mortgage payments.
 So without you in the picture, your partner may need to make a lot of sacrifices to make these payments.
 And in the worst-case scenario, he or she could even lose the house.
+And consider if you are a single parent, and your kids rely on your income to support them in their day-to-day?
 Life insurance is there to make sure this doesn’t happen.